Montrose Lifeboat Station

 Montrose Lifeboat Station is located at Wharf Street, in the harbour town and former royal burgh of Montrose, on the North Sea coast, 30 mi northeast of Dundee, in Angus, Scotland.

-A lifeboat was first stationed here in 1800 by the Montrose Lifeboat Committee (MLC).
+A lifeboat was first stationed at Montrose in 1800, by the Montrose Lifeboat Committee (MLC).
 Management of the station was transferred to the Royal National Lifeboat Institution (RNLI) in 1869.

 The station currently operates 13-10 Ian Grant Smith (ON 1317), a All-weather lifeboat, on station since 2015, and the smaller Inshore lifeboat, Margaret Olive (D-897), on station since January 2025.

 History

 In the late 1700s, Montrose was already a thriving port, and in 1800, the Shipowners and Shipmasters from Montrose decided to acquire a lifeboat for Montrose.
 The boat was one of 31 commissioned from lifeboat builder Henry Greathead of South Shields.

 It is recorded that the first lifeboat was launched 52 times, saving 164 lives.
 In May 1807, a lifeboat management committee was established, to raise funds for a replacement boat.
 It was felt that the existing boat was too heavy.
 Greathead agreed to build a smaller 8-oared boat, but fitted with 10 oars, for £130, which was commissioned in June 1807.
-The Town Council granted land at the south-west corner of the bleachfield, for the construction of a boathouse, which cost £63.
-A launch carriage was built by Robert Gibb of Lochside, costing a further £84.
+The town council granted land at the south-west corner of the bleachfield, for the construction of a boathouse, which cost £63.
+A launch carriage was built by Robert Gibb of Lochside, Montrose, costing a further £84.

-The committee managed to raise nine guineas locally (£9-9s-0d), with gifts of £20 from the Town Council, and £50 from the Insurance underwriters at Lloyd's of London.
+The committee managed to raise nine guineas locally (£9-9s-0d), with gifts of £20 from the town council, and £50 from the Insurance underwriters at Lloyd's of London.
 However, this clearly didn't cover the amounts needed, and even by 1818, the committee were still in debt.
-In June 1818, the lifeboat and all equipment was transferred to the management of the local Magistrates and Town Council, who agreed to pay off the outstanding amount, just under £50.
-In December 1818. the Town Council handed over management of the lifeboat to the Harbour Light Committee, an independent body elected by Shipowners and Masters.
+In June 1818, the lifeboat and all equipment was transferred to the management of the local Magistrates and town council, who agreed to pay off the outstanding amount, just under £50.
+In December 1818. the town council handed over management of the lifeboat to the Harbour Light Committee, an independent body elected by Shipowners and Masters.
 It was agreed that funding of the lifeboat would instead come from a toll on all vessels entering the harbour.